-Dental crowns are caps that are used to cover decayed or misshape teeth.
-Crowns help restore the teeth shape, size and normal functioning.
+Dental crowns are caps that are used to cover decayed or misshaped teeth.
+Crowns help restore the teeth shape, size, and normal functioning.
 Unlike your natural teeth, crowns don’t last forever without proper care.

 Temporary Crown Maintenance

-A first visit to a dentist includes the examination of your tooth, making its impression and placing a temporary crown.
+The first visit to a dentist includes the examination of your tooth, making its impression, and placing a temporary crown.
 A temporary crown is needed to preserve a tooth until a permanent crown is designed.
 Usually, it takes 2-3 weeks of a turn-around period.
 To keep your temporary crown safe you should follow these simple rules:

 - Avoid eating chewy food, such as chewing gums and caramels